oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-you-should-always-refer-to-rules-instead-of-explaining-it/rule.md

 Sit with John Liu and he will get you up on our SharePoint image Bad Example: Explain how to run the SharePoint image Get the URL to the standard from our intranet, if the standard is unclear, check your changes with John Liu and then make them
-<br>Good Example: Refer to SharePoint rules
+Good Example: Refer to SharePoint rules